cms-nanoAOD/correctionlib/README.md

 well as from within a CMSSW environment.
 The python bindings should be distributable as a pip-installable package, but we haven't decided exactly how that will look.

-To build in an environment with ROOT:
+To build in most environments:
 ```bash
 git clone --recursive git@github.com:nsmith-/correctionlib.git
 cd correctionlib